Jaymon/Mingo/README.md

 use the MingoOrm::createQuery() method, though this will change in the future as the code becomes namespaced and uses more 5.3+ features.

-If yo have `PHPUnit` installed then you should be able to run the unit tests found in the `test/phpunit` folder (though you may have to edit the connection variables in any of the interface tests to use your versions of whatever db you want to use).
+If you have `PHPUnit` installed then you should be able to run the unit tests found in the `test/phpunit` folder (though you may have to edit the connection variables in any of the interface tests to use your versions of whatever db you want to use).